PHPVibe/PHPVibe/README.md

+[!NOTE]
+PHPVibe has now limited development and no support as the CMS's market is no longer presenting any decent interest.

 # PHPVibe - FREE, OPEN SOURCE VIDEO CMS
 ## A full multimedia solution, it can be the perfect framework for your video, image, or music website, or why not?
 All in one!
 # Developer :: Marius Patrascu